 It was not until the Sixteenth Apparition, on Thursday March 25, 1858, on the Feast of the Annunciation, that the Lady revealed that she was Mary, the mother of Jesus; she also told Bernadetter:

 This Marian doctrine was declared a truth of the faith by Pope Pius IX in his Apostolic Constitution Ineffabilis Deus only four years earlier on December 8, 1854, and was generally unknown by the populace.

 As she did not understand its meaning, she asked the Abbe what the words meant.
 Abbe Peyramale was staggered by these words.
 How could this simple peasant girl come up with this?!
 The Lady was Mary, the Mother of God!

-Thousands have since been cured at the Grotto of Massabieille, thanks to Our Lady of Lourdes.
-Bernadette Soubirous was declared a saint on the Feast of the Immaculate Conception, December 8, 1933.
+She was exhumed on September 22, 1909, and her body was found to be incorruptible.
+Bernadette Soubirous was declared a Saint on the Feast of the Immaculate Conception, December 8, 1933.